 The championship racing track is a twisting network of asphalt with high-speed straights and tightly spiralled hairpins with a capacity for up to 26 drivers at any one time, complemented by a digital scoreboard and viewing bridge.

 Orihuela Costa Things to Do, Playa de Cabo Roig

 You can easily while away a summer´s day on Cabo Roig's stunning beach.
 One of the finest you'll find in any Mediterranean resort, Playa de La Caleta is an unspoiled strip of white sand 287m long and 43m deep to the shoreline.

 Accessed by a walkway that meanders down the cliff wall and surrounded by Mediterranean trees that nod to the historic 16th-century watchtower that's overseen the cove for more than 400 years.

 The beach provides a small bar and lifeguard services during high season, and a coastal path runs around the coastline connecting with Cala Capitán and La Zenia beaches to the north.

 No bike?
 No problem.
-I Love Bike in La Zenia specialise in hiring out bikes for all sizes and ages.
+I Love Bike in La Zenia specialises in hiring out bikes for all sizes and ages.
 Hire a bike for a day or a week with budget prices and a choice of different styles of bicycle.
-For the adventurous, they even offer tandem bike’s too!
+For the adventurous, they even offer tandem bikes too!